laekov/thucstss-2020-lab3/README.md

 In the lower part of `models.py`, you can see an empty `AdvancedModel` class with empty implementation and a `TODO` mark.
 Your can either copy the base model above and modify it, or create a brand new model by yourself.
-You may learn ResNet, VGG or other famous networks in vision online and implement it, and see which is better.
+You may learn ResNet, VGG or other famous networks in computer vision online and implement it, and see which is better.

 You may also modify the training parameters, optimizer or even training method in `main.py`.
 However, if you do so, please duplicate `main.py` to `main_advance.py` and modify the copy, so that the TA can better recognize what efforts you have done.